ViniNazato/vscode-soft-lights/README.md

 # Soft Lights — VS Code Theme

-**Soft Lights** is a gentle, refined color theme for Visual Studio Code.
+Soft Lights is a gentle, refined color theme for Visual Studio Code.
-It is a *minor, tastefully balanced* alteration of the **Field Lights (Ayu Mirage)** theme, designed for users who enjoy a soft, low-contrast environment with warm undertones and comfortable readability.
+It is a minor, tastefully balanced alteration of the Field Lights (Ayu Mirage) theme, created for users who prefer a soft, low-contrast environment with warm undertones and comfortable readability.
+In addition to subtle palette adjustments, Soft Lights also includes custom styling for Python semantic tokens, providing clearer visual structure while preserving the theme’s calm aesthetic.

-If you love Ayu Mirage but want something calmer, smoother, and easier on the eyes for long coding sessions—Soft Lights might be for you.

 ---

 ## ✨ Features